 Don’t see your craft on the list?
 It may be on the craft businesses that make the least money list, which is found here:

-To find out which handmade products are trending for 2018, check out:
+To find out which crafts are trending for, check out:

 Hey, I’m Erin 🙂 I write about small business and craft show techniques I’ve learned from being a small business owner for almost 2 decades, selling at dozens of craft shows, and earning a diploma in Visual Communication Design.
 I hope you find my advice helpful!